 After daily stand ups, we usually have meetings (yes, I know, more meetings I hear you say, but this is essential in keeping the ship sailing smoothly), to discuss requirements, testing plans or any other topics that would help our development team to achieve their goals.

 Once the morning meetings are done, I take some time to read my emails and review the sprint board.
 Usually, the development team have some updates or questions that will need some clarifications.

 Next up, probably the most important time of the day, lunch time (my team has ever so kindly pointed out I can tend to get a little ‘hangry’ – hence why lunch is very important!)
-We usually head on down to our favourite lunch spot for some Japanese ramen!!
+For office days we usually head on down to our favourite lunch spot for some Japanese ramen!!

 After lunch, I tend to do some preparation for our afternoon meetings.
 This means doing some reading and research, data gathering and preparing materials to ensure our meeting goes smoothly.
 This might include modelling activities to build context and understanding.
 I refer to BAPL’s BACoE for any information about any techniques I use during this engagement.
 I also read the forum in the CoE for any insights from other consultants.